Wings (Japanese magazine)

 Wings (ウィングス, Uingusu) is a shōjo manga magazine published by Shinshokan.
-Published bi-monthly, it features articles on action and fiction aimed at women in the age group of 16–20 years.
+Published bi-monthly, it features action and fantasy manga aimed at women in the age group of 16–20 years.
 Headquartered in Tokyo, the magazine previously had the following editions namely Shinshokan South (aka South), Phantom Club, Huckleberry, Un Poco and Wings: Story; however, currently, only Un Poco and Wings:Story are still being published.

+At its inception, Wings established itself as a science-fiction and fantasy magazine.
+Its more fantastical settings and sense of wonder helped it to stand out, and Wings began to accept stories from a diverse mix of genres.
+Due to its high popularity with female readers, in the mid-2010s the magazine began using the tagline "Shōjo Manga for Adults".